-Ever noticed that rugs, draperies, and upholstered furniture in a home or office have smelled like cigarette smoke?
-The residual nicotine and other chemicals left on indoor surfaces by tobacco smoke is called “thirdhand smoke.”
+Ever noticed that rugs, draperies, and upholstered furniture have smelled like cigarette smoke?
+The toxic residue left by cigarette smoke long after it’s gone is called “thirdhand smoke.”
 Learn about its health effects and how to reduce your risk.

 You’re probably well aware of the more widely researched health effects of secondhand smoke (i.e., “passive smoking”) which has led to a patchwork of laws that ban indoor smoking in government buildings, hospitals, bars, restaurants, and public transportation.

-Another threat is the toxic residue left by cigarette smoke long after the smoke—and maybe even its smell—have left an indoor environment.
+Another threat is the residual nicotine and other toxic brew of chemicals left by tobacco smoke long after the smoke—and maybe even its smell—have left an indoor environment.